 It’s easy to feel that you can’t get away.
 Who would take care of the dogs whose owners are away on vacation?
 What would your clients do without daycare or walking for a week?
 Who would answer the phone and return emails?
 And how could you possibly afford it?

 Before we help you answer those questions, here are a few more: How can you afford not to take a vacation?
 Who will take care of your clients and their dogs when you’ve burned out?
 What will you do instead of working with dogs when you are so tired that you don’t enjoy it anymore?
-Remember what the airline stewardesses say before take off: You’re supposed to put on your own oxygen mask before helping others.
+Remember what the airline flight attendants say before take off: You’re supposed to put on your own oxygen mask before helping others.
 There’s a good reason for that.

 Here are tips for a stress-free vacation from doing what you love: